guitt/sh.js/README.md

         sh('curl -d root="' + available + '" https://monitor.lan/disk_report');
       });

 You'll find a tutorial below.
-You may also look at the `example` directory.
+You may also look at the `examples` directory.

 Acknowledgements
 ----------------

 Special thanks to the [Jison](http://zaach.github.com/jison/) project.
-Jison is a powerful Javascript parser generator that sh.js uses, although in a very basic, clumsy fashion, to parse commands.
+Jison is a powerful JavaScript parser generator that sh.js uses, although in a very basic, clumsy fashion, to parse commands.

 Thanks to the [node.js](nodejs.org) project.
-Node.js uses Google's blazing-fast V8 Javascript virtual machine, adds APIs to interact with the operating system and is pleasant and fun to use.
+Node.js uses Google's blazing-fast V8 JavaScript virtual machine, adds APIs to interact with the operating system and is pleasant and fun to use.

 Limitations
 -----------